Sustained.py

 # SELECT * FROM movies WHERE id IN (10, 25, 30)

-Movie.query().whereIn('id', [10, 25, 30])
+Movie.query().whereIn("id", [10, 25, 30])

 # You can also use `andWhereIn` and `orWhereIn`

-# SELECT * FROM movies WHERE release_year = 1999 AND genre IN ('Action', 'Sci-Fi')
+# AND genre IN ('Action', 'Sci-Fi')

 whereNotIn